Your Impact in Southern Huron

 The Urgent Needs Fund is designed to support local residents in a time of crisis with funds for essentials such as rent, groceries, car repairs, medication and child care.
 United Way is also working for long-term change, lifting people beyond poverty while still ensuring their immediate, basic needs are met in case something like this were to happen:

-Gwen lived with her young grandchildren in a small apartment.
+Alice lived with her granddaughter in a small apartment.
 Her modest income was just enough to keep them housed, fed and clothed.
-Then the letter came stating the building was being sold and she had four weeks to move.
+Then the letter came telling her the building was being sold and she had four weeks to move.

-A million thoughts went through Gwen’s head; finding an affordable new place, the cost of moving, the deposits—all unexpected and unwelcome expenses when she was just getting by.
-Gwen wasn’t sure where to turn for help until she heard about the Urgent Needs Fund.
+A million thoughts went through Alice’s head; finding an affordable new place, the cost of moving, the deposits—all unexpected and unwelcome expenses when she was just getting by.
+Alice wasn’t sure where to turn for help until she heard about the Urgent Needs Fund.

 United Way Southern Huron Community Committee